Skip to content ↓

 • All pupils have the personal and social skills to be able to play an active and constructive role in society.

-• All disadvantage children, including the high attainers, have access to targeted interventions in maths and writing
+• All disadvantage children, including the high attainers, have access to targeted interventions in reading, maths, and writing where they are not making at least expected progress.

 Challenges